 FAQ’s for Purchasing Property in Costa Rica

-What is the procedure to buy a Costa Rica property?
+What is the procedure to buy a Costa Rican property?

 Can I acquire a property under my personal name, even being a foreigner?